Bharat Petroleum: Ownership

-Recently cabinet has cleared the plan to sell 53.3% of its stake in bharat petroleum corporation (BPCL) with the rest owned by Foreign PortInstitute estors (13.7%), Domestic Institute Investors (12%), Insurance companies (8.24%) and the balance held by individual share holders.
+The cabinet had cleared a plan to sell 53.3% of its stake in Bharat Petroleum Corporation (BPCL) with the rest owned by Foreign Portfolio Investors (13.7%), Domestic Institutional Investors (12%), Insurance (8.24%) and the balance held by individual share holders.
+But as of 2024, such a plan is said to be off the table.

-Disinvestment
+Plans of Disinvestment

-On 21 November 2019, the Government of India approved the privatization of Bharat Petroleum Corporation Limited (BPCL).
+On 21 November 2019, the Government of India approved the privatization of Bharat Petroleum Corporation Limited.
 The government invited bids for the sale of its 52.98% stake in the company on 7 March 2020.
 The Government decided to consolidate the businesses of BPCL before privatization starting with the Numaligarh Refinery Ltd. (NRL).
 The Government decided to keep Numaligarh Refinery Ltd. (NRL) in the public sector, honouring the Assam Peace Accord.
-On Mar 2021, Bharat Petroleum Corporation Ltd (BPCL) sold its entire 61.5% stake in Numaligarh Refinery in Assam to a consortium of Oil India Ltd. and Engineers India Ltd. and Government of Assam for ₹9,876 crore.
-BPCL also acquired a 36.62% stake in Bharat Oman Refineries (BORL) or Bina refinery situated at Bina in Madhya Pradesh, India from OQ (formerly known as Oman Oil Company), for ₹2,400 crore.
+In March 2021, Bharat Petroleum Corporation sold its entire 61.5% stake in Numaligarh Refinery in Assam to a consortium of Oil India Ltd. and Engineers India Ltd. and Government of Assam for ₹9,876 crore.
+BPCL also acquired a 36.62% stake in Bharat Oman Refineries or Bina refinery situated at Bina in Madhya Pradesh, India from OQ company, for ₹2,400 crore.
 BPCL has been holding 63.4 per cent and OQ 36.6 per cent equity in the company.
 The Government of Madhya Pradesh has a minor stake in the company through compulsorily convertible warrants.
 With the acquisition of OQ's entire stake in BORL, BPCL will establish control over BORL.

 The Indian Government attempted to sell BPCL during fiscal year 2021–2022.
 However, the sale of BPCL has been pushed to fiscal year 2022–2023, and it has been reported that the Government is building a new strategy for the sale of the company.
 In addition to this, it has also been reported that rising oil prices, along with increasing development and use of green energy, is leading to delays in the privatisation process.
+On June, 12 2024, the Petroleum Minister of India informed that any plans of disinvestment is off the table.